-With this post, I hope to enlighten you on several misconceptions with buying and renting as well as what I think when it comes to making a decision.
+With this post, I hope to enlighten you on several misconceptions about buying and renting as well as what I think when it comes to making a decision.

-I am in no way, shape, or form a financial expert but I do have a lifestyle and experience to show for.
+I am in no way, shape, or form a financial expert but I do have a lifestyle and experience to show for it.

 Besides that, do take what I say with a grain of salt as we are all different.

-Regardless, I’m sure this post will help you understand the BS, facts, and nonsense that comes with such a simple topic.
+Regardless, I’m sure this post will help you understand the BS, facts, and nonsense that come with such a simple topic.